vitorjaguat/react-notes/index.md

 Props (properties) allow us to reuse the same component, "feeding" with different content.
 In App.js, we set "attributes" to the html tags that are being imported from the component .js.
 Then, in ExpenseItem.js, we should use (props) as a parameter for the ExpenseItem(props) function. "props" is now the name of an object, and the names of the attibutes we defined in App.js are the names of the properties, whose values are the values of these same attributes.

+Props can only be passed from parent to child.
+If we want to pass them from grandparent to grandchild, we must first pass them from grandparent to parent.

+To pass data, state, etc. from child to parent (bottom-up), we need to create a function on the parent, pass this function through props to the child, and then call this function wherever is suitable in the child.
+This is also called **to lift the state up**.

 ```js
 ////App.js
 import ExpenseItem from './components/ExpenseItem';